Squibs/freeCodeCamp/2. JavaScript Algorithms and Data Structures/Legacy Algorithm Files and Notes/Notes/Advanced Algorithm Scripting Notes - OLD.md

 I avoided using these for now.
 Instead I opted for using what I already knew in conjunction with my `cashRegister` object.
 My object stores each denomination/currency, their value, and the amount of each denomination passed to the function.

 After storing any denomination related information, I use the `filter()` method to go through a `worth` array I created which is holding the denomination names in order from highest value to lowest value.
 I had to create this array, because I opted to not use experimental object methods.
-Iterating through this array I check if the currency value is equel to or less than that of what is owed and if the currency amount is not 0.
+Iterating through this array I check if the currency value is equal to or less than that of what is owed and if the currency amount is not 0.

 If the checks pass I have a while loop that counts the amount of a currency that will be given to the customer, subtracts one of the currency from the cash register and updates the amount still owed to the customer.
 This loop is controlled by if the currency value is less than or equal to the amount owed and if the currency amount is not 0.